stephenh67/python-resources-2019/README.md

 #### Books

 * [_Learn Python 3 the Hard Way_](https://learnpythonthehardway.org/) - Zed Shaw.
 A good starting place if you are new to python.
-Note there's earlier version _Learn Python the Hard Way_ that uses Python 2.
+Note there's earlier version _Learn Python the Hard Way_ that covers Python 2.

+* [_Learning Python_](http://shop.oreilly.com/product/0636920028154.do) Get a comprehensive, in-depth introduction to
+the core Python language with this hands-on book.Complete with quizzes, exercises, and helpful illustrations, this easy-to-follow, self-paced tutorial gets you started with both Python 2.x and 3.x

 #### Practice Problems with Solutions